risingwavelabs/risingwave-docs-legacy/docs/create-source/create-source-kafka.md

 Regardless of whether the data is persisted in RisingWave, you can create materialized views to perform analysis or data transformations.

-RisingWave only ingests committed data from Kafka as the Kafka consumer's `isolation.level` is set to `read_committed`.
-For more information on this field, see [Kafka's consumer configurations](https://kafka.apache.org/documentation/#consumerconfigs_isolation.level).
+RisingWave supports exactly-once semantics by reading transactional messages only when the associated transaction has been committed.
 This is the set behavior for RisingWave and not configurable.

 ## Syntax